jackson-nestelroad/battler/fxlang.md

    - `$source` The source (user) of the move.
    - `$move` - The active move that is triggering the callback.
    - `$this` - This effect that the event callback is running on.
-1. **Active Move** - Callback that runs in the context of an active move, focused on hitting the field.
+1. **Field-Focused Active Move** - Callback that runs in the context of an active move, focused on hitting the field.
    - `$source` The source (user) of the move.
    - `$move` - The active move that is triggering the callback.
    - `$this` - This effect that the event callback is running on.